Poděbrady

 Poděbrady (/cs/; Podiebrad) is a spa town in Nymburk District in the Central Bohemian Region of the Czech Republic.
 It has about 15,000 inhabitants.
-It lies on the Elbe River.
+The town is located on the Elbe River in the Central Elbe Table.
+It is known for its mineral spring called Poděbradka.

+Poděbrady achieved its greatest prosperity during the rule of the Poděbrady family in the 15th century and is known as the probable birthplace of King George of Poděbrady.
+His descendants promoted Poděbrady to a town in 1472.
 The historic town centre is well preserved and is protected as an urban monument zone.
+The main landmark of Poděbrady is the Poděbrady Castle and the most valuable monuments, protected as national cultural monuments, are the Monument of King George and the local hydroelectric power plant.

 Administrative division

 Poděbrady consists of nine municipal parts (in brackets population according to the 2021 census):